 Maybe your driveway doesn’t need to be entirely overhauled but could benefit from a facelift.
 This DIY project costs a little under $700 and results in a smooth finish that’s sealed for protection against the elements.

 This isn’t the most decorative driveway idea on the list, but if you’re going for something that will stand up to harsh weather conditions year after year, this is an affordable resurfacing option.

 Glow in the Dark Driveway

-If you want to make your driveway shine (literally), check out this project for a glow in the dark driveway.
+If you want to make your driveway shine (literally), check out this project for a beautiful glow in the dark driveway.
 This project is as simple as buying some glow in the dark pebbles and mixing them in with your current gravel.
 Alternatively, you could scatter the pebbles in a rock garden or line them along the edge of your driveway.